 If you decide to house your pet rabbits outdoor, pls check the below tips:

-Pros - Living outdoors satisfies a rabbit's wild instincts.
+Living outdoors satisfies a rabbit's wild instincts.
 Your pet will also use natural light to mediate their body clock and shedding patterns.
-Outdoor rabbits with a comfortable hutch and run can live a more natural life and get more exercise– digging, tunneling, chewing to their heart's content without damaging human property, and enjoying the freedom of living in the fresh air.
+Outdoor rabbits with a comfortable hutch and run can enjoy a natural life and get more exercise– digging, tunneling, chewing to their heart's content, and enjoying the freedom.
 However, please ensure your rabbits' accommodation and garden are secure, and plants/flowers are non-toxic to them.

 Besides, You'll need to let them out for free running if your pet is used to being outside.
 For example, Britannia Petites, Belgian Hares, Blanche Hotots, and the English Butterfly are suited well to the outdoors.

-Cons – Predators are the biggest danger to an outdoor rabbit.
-Your pet may become frightened when alone in the dark.
-She will not be able to see foxes, owls, possums, and other natural enemies.
+Predators are the biggest threat to pet rabbits living outside.
+Your pet may feel scared in the dark.
+She will not predict foxes, owls and other natural enemies in advance.